ibm-cloud-docs/vpc/nlb-limitations.md

 * Access to a Virtual Private Endpoint gateway associated with Private Path network load balancer from on-prem via direct-link or a different VPC via transit gateway is not supported.
 * Target members not running in a GEN2 VPC Virtual Server Instance(e.g. on-prem) is not supported.
 * Security Groups and Network Access Control Lists on the load balancer itself are not supported.
+* When a member target instance is deleted, a Private Path network load balancer pool member is automatically deleted.

 ### Related Links
 {: #nlb-limitations-related-links}